Norton Commando Build

 Engine Teardown and Inspection

-Although it's a low mileage bike, it's still 50 years old and sat unused for a long time.
-So, an engine teardown and inspection was in order.
+Although it's a low mileage bike (most of them are), it's still half-a-century old and sat unused for a long time.
+So, engine teardown and inspection is in order.

 Read: Timing Cover Removal and Installation